firezone/firezone/docs/docs/deploy/prerequisites.md

 ## Security Group and Firewall Settings

-By default, Firezone requires ports `80/tcp`, `443/tcp`, and `51820/udp` to be open.
+By default, Firezone requires ports `443/tcp` and `51820/udp` to be accessible for HTTPS and WireGuard traffic respectively.
-This can change based on what you've configured in the configuration file.
+These ports can change based on what you've configured in the configuration file.
 See the
 [configuration file reference]({% link docs/reference/configuration-file.md %})
 for details.